giftyemefatechhub/sustainableproject/public/doc/lab-environment.md

 Computer and operating system
 ------------------------

 You need a computer with an operating system like **Windows, MacOS or Linux**.
-Use the latest version to avoid troubles.
+Use the latest version to avoid trouble.
 Ensure that you are up to date.